Testing white metals

 Colour:

 If the colour underneath is different from the colour on top (e.g. gold colour on top, white underneath), be suspicious!
-Test it for silver, then test it for other white metals (see below).
+Test it for silver, then test it for other white metals.

 TESTING WHITE METALS WITH ACID

-You may wish to start with the obvious - test it for silver, especially if the surface is gold colour and the underneath is white.
+Start with the obvious - test it for silver, especially if the surface is gold colour and the underneath is white.
 But please do think first: is it likely to be silver?
 A pair or candlesticks?
 Yes.
 A diamond ring?
 No. A coin?
 Maybe.
-There are thousands of tips about buying and selling gold and silver in The Gold & Silver Buyer's Handbook.
+There are hundreds off tips about buying and selling gold and silver in The Gold & Silver Buyer's Handbook.

 The Quicktest Silver acid (the 'AMBER' acid) turns red on silver.
 Only silver makes the acid turn red, it will not turn red on white gold, platinum, palladium, rhodium, steel, chrome or nickel.
 See the instructions (pdf).